Extreme Values of the Fiedler Vector on Trees: Proofs

+We note that the proof only uses the ``bubble'' structure and the fixed diameter of augmented path graphs specified in Theorem 2, and therefore the Lemma applies to more general cases of augmented path graphs.
+Furthermore, we note that similar bounds on the eigenvalues of graphs to which isolated ``bubbles'' are added can be constructed using the original eigenvalues of the graphs without the bubbles, and the construction proposed in this proof.
+This result is optimal up to constants which can be seen as follows: a result of McKay \cite{mohar2} states that

-McKay's bound shows that this upper bound using only the diameter is optimal up to constants.
-These facts are well known (see e.g. \cite{mohar2, mohar}).
-We also observe that $\phi_2$ changes sign.
-This means that for every vertex $v$, we can estimate the size of $v$ by summing over a path $\pi$ from $v$ to the nearest vertex where $\phi_2$ is negative.
+McKay's bound shows that this upper bound using only the diameter is optimal up to constants for graphs for which $|V| \sim \mbox{diam}(G)$.
+The next ingredient that we establish is an upper bound on the maximum size of $\phi_2.$

+\begin{lemma} Let $G$ be a graph satisfying all the conditions in Theorem 2.
+Denote by $\phi_2$ the $\ell^2-$normalized second eigenvector of the graph Laplacian of $G$.
+Then

+\end{lemma} \begin{proof} We observe that $\phi_2$ has both positive and negative values because it is orthogonal to $\phi_1$ which is a constant vector.
+Since we can replace $\phi_2$ without loss of generality by $-\phi_2$, it suffices to bound the maximum from above.
+Let $\phi_2(v) > 0$ be arbitrary.
+We use to $\pi$ to denote a path from $\phi_2$ to the nearest vertex $w$ where $\phi_2(w) \leq 0$.
 For a normalized eigenvector $\phi_2$, this shows that

 where the second line uses the Cauchy--Schwarz inequality, the fourth line uses equation (\ref{one}) and the fifth line uses equation (\ref{eq:eig2bound}).
 Since this holds for every vertex, we have